devopshobbies/boundary-vault-stack/Contributing.md

     git checkout -b feature/your-feature-name
     ```

-2. **Make atomic commits**: Ensure each commit is focused and addresses a single change.
+2. **Make atomic commits**: Ensure each commit is focused and addresses a single change by Conforming to the Commit Messages section.

 3. **Follow the code style guidelines**: Ensure your code adheres to the project's code style and best practices.